YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

             ( { model | quote = model.quote ++ "A quote! " }, Cmd.none )
 ```

-The next vital piece of the Elm Architecture (we've covered model already) is update.
+The next vital piece of the Elm Architecture is update.
 There are a few new things here.

-First we have `type Msg = GetQuote`.
-This is a union type.
-[Union types](https://dennisreimann.de/articles/elm-data-structures-union-type.html) provide a way to represent types that have structures other than the "usual", like `String`, `Bool`, etc. This says `type Msg` could be any of the following values, with the possibilities separated by pipes `|`.
-Right now we only have `GetQuote`, but we'll add more later.
+First we have `type Msg = GetQuote`: this is a union type.
+[Union types](https://dennisreimann.de/articles/elm-data-structures-union-type.html) provide a way to represent types that have unusual structures (they aren't `String`, `Bool`, `Int`, etc).
+This says `type Msg` could be any of the following values.
+Right now we only have `GetQuote` but we'll add more later.

-Now that we have a union type definition, we need a function that will handle the union type using a `case` expression.
-We are calling this function `update`, because its purpose is to update the model, representing the current application state.
+Now that we have a union type definition, we need a function that will handle this using a `case` expression.
+We're calling this function `update` because its purpose is to update the application state via the model.

 The `update` function has a type annotation that says "`update` takes a message as an argument and a model argument and returns a tuple containing a model and a command for an effect with an update message".

-This is the first time we've seen `->` in a type annotation, so let's take a moment to look at that.
-A series of items separated by `->` in a type annotation represent argument types until the last one, which is the return type.
-The reason that we don't use a different notation to indicate the return has to do with currying.
-In a nutshell, _currying_ means that if you don't pass all the arguments to a function, another function will be returned that accepts whatever arguments are still needed.
+This is the first time we've seen `->` in a type annotation.
+A series of items separated by `->` represent argument types until the last one, which is the return type.
+The reason we don't use a different notation to indicate the return has to do with currying.
+In a nutshell, _currying_ means if you don't pass all the arguments to a function, another function will be returned that accepts whatever arguments are still needed.
 You can [learn more](http://www.lambdacat.com/road-to-elm-currying-the-unknown/) [about currying](https://en.wikipedia.org/wiki/Currying) [elsewhere](http://veryfancy.net/blog/curried-form-in-elm-functions).

-As just discussed above in our assessment of the type annotation, the `update` function accepts two arguments: a message and a model.
-If the `msg` is `GetQuote`, we'll return a tuple that updates the `quote` to append `"A quote! "` to the existing string value.
-String concatenation in Elm is performed with `++`.
+The `update` function accepts two arguments: a message and a model.
+If the `msg` is `GetQuote`, we'll return a tuple that updates the `quote` to append `"A quote! "` to the existing value.
 The second element in the tuple is currently `Cmd.none`.
-Later, we will change this to execute the command to get a random quote from the API.
+Later, we'll change this to execute the command to get a random quote from the API.
 The case expression models possible user interactions.

 The syntax for updating properties of a record is: